This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 Transplant your basil plants into soil that contains a healthy balance of nitrogen, potassium and phosphorus, and has excellent drainage to avoid the soil from being too wet.

-A good way to control the soil condition is to grow your basil plant in a pot or container.
+A good way to control the soil condition is to grow your basil plant in a pot or container with a good drainage hole setup.
 This also has the dual benefit as you are able to bring it indoors more easily if cold temperatures are predicted.

 If you plan to grow your basil outdoors, be extra careful not to transplant your seedlings too early in the spring.
 At this time of year the temperatures can fluctuate greatly and it can still get pretty cold, especially on your new little sprouts!
 Be sure to harden off your seedlings for a few weeks before replanting outside.